gcash/bchwallet/rpc/documentation/api.md

   - `bool internal`: Whether the output pays to an address derived from the account's internal key series.
 This often means the output is a change output.
+  - `string address`: The payment address of this output.
+This field will be empty if no address could be extracted from the script.
+This should not ever be the case as the wallet only accepts payments to standard scripts.

 - `int64 fee`: The transaction fee, if calculable.
 The fee is only calculable when every previous output spent by this transaction is also recorded by